karink520/git-and-github-intro/git_workshop.md

 1. In your web browser, navigate to the repository on GitHub that you wish to use as a starting point.
 On the top right of the window, you'll see "Fork" with an icon and a number next to it.
 Click on "Fork" to fork the repository, which means making a copy of the repository.
 The copy  gets added to your own GitHub account, and you are its owner.
 Thus, once you've forked the repository, you can make changes to the copy without changing the original project that you forked.

 2. Clone the repository that you've forked.
 Forking creates a copy of someone else's GitHub repository on your own GitHub account.
 Cloning creates a copy of a remote repository that you own (e.g. the repository that your fork created!) on your local machine.
+Type something like:

+    `git clone https://github.com/your_user_name_here/repository here.git`

+If you want to know the right url to use above, you can click the "Clone or download" on GitHub in your new copy of the repository.
+Cloning not only copies the repository locally, but connects the local copy to the remote repository and names the remote "origin".

-If all you wanted to do was copy somebody's project and use it as a starting point for your own, you're now done.
+**Note:** If all you wanted to do was copy somebody's project and use it as a starting point for your own, you're now done.
 You have a local and remote repository that are copies of the original, and you can work with them as much as you want without changing the original repository that someone else owns on GitHub.
 If you want to actually *contribute back* to the original project, you'll want to follow the following steps.

-3. Connect your local repository back to the original repository that you forked.
+3. Connect your local repository back to the *original* repository that you forked.
 This means your local repository will be connected to *two different remote repositories* - one connection to your own GitHub account, and another to the repository from which you forked.
 To make the connection, use:

     `git remote add name_for_remote git://github.com/other_user/their_repo_name`,